Experimentation

 Experimentation Culture Awards 2024 Team Award nominations

-• A1 Telekom Austria (AT) - For the Experimentation team: "From obligation to empowerment: the birth of experimentation culture".
+• Winner of the 2024 Team award: A1 Telekom Austria (AT) - For the Experimentation team: "From obligation to empowerment: the birth of experimentation culture".

 • Comcast Cable (US) - For Digital experience & platforms: "Driving evidence-based decision making one test at a time".